Subatomic Physics Discovery Grants program (individual or project) - Instructions for completing an application

 You must clearly explain your role in any co-supervision of HQP.

-The assessment of past contributions to HQP training focuses on the quality and impact of training, as demonstrated through three components.
-Each component should be supported through your CCV and/or application text:
+The assessment of past contributions to HQP training focuses on quality and impact and includes three components: the Training environment, HQP awards and research contributions, and Outcomes and skills gained by HQP.
+Each component should be supported by information provided in your application and/or CCV.

-Important: Trainee demographic data is not requested or required to assess impacts resulting from consideration of equity, diversity and inclusion in the research and training environment.
+Important: Trainee demographic data should not be submitted.
+It is not requested or required to assess impacts resulting from consideration of equity, diversity and inclusion in the research and training environment.
+How an individual self-identifies is considered personal and confidential information.

 For SAP Project Discovery Grants, the applicant and each co-applicant must complete this section.

-A limit of 9,000 characters is allowed in the text box.
+A maximum of 9,000 characters is allowed in the text box.

 Describe up to five of your most significant contributions to research and/or to practical applications over the last six years.
 Contributions made more than six years ago that are having impact now (e.g., exploitation of patent, inclusion in a code, etc.) may be described in this section only.